Zonammas/Meripotens/README.md

 **“The most important revolution may be this: amid all this Order and Chaos, bringing a smile to a child’s face is the true Revolution of Meripotens — Earned Potential — in the real world.
 Not merely an idea, but potential made real through human will.”**

 There is a paradox that seems like my own fallacy, or perhaps it is simply the nature of the system.
 Beyond that, it leaves a unique moment in someone else’s reality.
 When the system is truly successful, the user isn’t even at the computer.
-The system loses a user, but the world gains a writer.
-That is why the system is designed for humans, but humans are not created for the system—they were created to transcend it.
+The system loses a user, but the world gains someone who writes their own destiny.
+That is why the system is designed for humans, but humans are not created for the system—they are created to transcend it.

 ## Structure